EUCAIM/upv-node-workstation-images/usage-guide.md

 Just ensure you deployed a "jupyter" type desktop, open Jupyter Notebook (there is a desktop shortcut), go to `application-examples` (in `home` directory) and open `dataset-access-guide.ipynb`.

-### Software resources.
-Each desktop has installed the following software:
-  - OS: Ubuntu 22.04 with lxde (graphical desktop environment)
-  - Basic software and libraries: python 3.10, pip, opencv, keras, scipy, scikit-learn, scikit-image, matplotlib, pandas, numpy, pydicom, pillow, dicom2nifti, simpleitk, h5py, nibabel.
-  - AI Frameworks: TensorFlow, PyTorch
-  - Development environment and other tools: JupyterNotebooks, Itk-snap, vim, poetry
-  - Container Engine: uDocker

 ## Special directories
-There are three important directories in the remote desktop and also in jobs (they will be always in the same paths):
+There are two important directories in the remote desktop and also in jobs (they will be always in the same paths):
   - `/home/chaimeleon/datasets`
     All the datasets you selected to work with.
     There is a read-only directory for each and labelled with its Persistent Unique Identifier (PID) in CHAIMELEON.